 Set Infobox Ranges and the Directory to be Searched for Corresponding Infoboxes and Images

-This command is used to define the default directories in which script files (infoboxes), fax-on-demand image files, and voice description files may be found.
+These commands are used to define the user-specific directories in which script files (infoboxes), fax-on-demand image files, and voice description files may be found.
 Multiple commands are used to specify different folders for different ranges of filenames.

-The commands are brought into use when a user profile is assigned to a channel, and the script and image locations defined by user profile $script_locn or $image_locn commands are incorporated into the search list.
-See the linked topic for more information about the use of this command.
+The commands are brought into use when a user profile is assigned to a channel, and the script locations defined by configuration file $script_locn commands are incorporated into the active search list.

 The parameters on this command are used as follows: